End Marijuana Drug Test Discrimination

 The End of Cannabis Drug Testing

-With the wave of reformation that is taking place across the nation with the acceptance of cannabis, it is time to uproot the discriminatory practices of the last century and bring an end to cannabis drug testing as a condition of eligibility for employment, school-based extracurricular activities, and medical attention.
+With the wave of reformation that is taking place across the nation with the acceptance of cannabis, it is time to reaffirm the people's Fourth Amendment Right against unreasonable and unwarranted searches and seizures of bodily fluids; and to uproot the discriminatory practices of the last century in order to bring an end to cannabis drug testing as a condition of eligibility for employment, school-based extracurricular activities, and medical attention.
 No one should be punished for using a natural herb that heals and nourishes the mind, body, and soul.

 Please Sign and Share